Tromsø: Middle Ages: a fortress on the frontier

 The first church on the island of Tromsøya was erected in 1252.
 Ecclesia Sanctae Mariae de Trums juxta paganos ("The Church of Saint Mary in Troms near the Heathens"—the nominal "heathens" being the Sámi), was built during the reign of King Hákon Hákonarson.
 At the time, it was the northernmost church in the world.
 Around the same time a turf rampart was built to protect the area against raids from Karelia and Russia.

-Tromsø was not just a Norwegian outpost in an area mainly populated by the Sámi, but also a frontier city towards Russia; the Novgorod state had the right to tax the Sámi along the coast to Lyngstuva and inland to the Skibotn River or possibly the Målselv River, whereas Norway was allowed to tax areas east to - and including - the Kola Peninsula.
-During the next five hundred years Norway's border with Russia and the limits of Norwegian settlement would be pushed eastwards to Sør-Varanger, making Tromsø lose its character as a "frontier town".
+Tromsø was not just a Norwegian outpost in an area mainly populated by the Sámi, but also a frontier city towards Russia; the Novgorod state had the right to tax the Sámi along the coast to Lyngstuva and inland to the Skibotn River or possibly the Målselv River, whereas Norway was allowed to tax areas east to—and including—the Kola Peninsula.
+During the next five hundred years Norway's border with Russia and the limits of Norwegian settlement would be pushed eastwards to Sør-Varanger Municipality, making Tromsø lose its character as a "frontier town".

 1700s and 1800s: the "Paris of the north"

 During the 17th century, while Denmark–Norway was solidifying its claim to the northern coast of Scandinavia, the redoubt Skansen was built.
 Despite only being home to around 80 people, Tromsø was issued its city charter on 20 June 1794 by King Christian VII.
 This coincided with, and was a direct consequence of, the abolition of the city of Bergen's centuries-old monopoly on the trade in cod.
 Tromsø quickly rose in importance.
 The Diocese of Hålogaland was created in 1804, with the first bishop being Mathias Bonsak Krogh.
 The city was established as a municipality 1 January 1838 (see formannskapsdistrikt law).

 Arctic hunting, from Novaya Zemlya to Canada, started up around 1820.
-By 1850, Tromsø was the major centre of Arctic hunting, overtaking the former centre of Hammerfest, and the city was trading from Arkhangelsk to Bordeaux.
+By 1850, Tromsø was the major centre of Arctic hunting, overtaking the former centre of Hammerfest.
+Tromsø had trading contacts with both Central Europe and Russia (specifically Arkhangelsk) during this time, the latter of which resulted in the development of the pidgin language Russenorsk.

-In 1848, the teacher training college was also moved from Trondenes (near current-day Harstad) to Tromsø, with part of its mission being to educate Sámi scholars - there was a quota ensuring that Sámi gained access.
+In 1848, the teacher training college was also moved from Trondenes Municipality (near current-day Harstad) to Tromsø, with part of its mission being to educate Sámi scholars—there was a quota ensuring that Sámi gained access.
 The teacher college was followed by the Tromsø Museum in 1872, and the Mack Brewery in 1877.

-During the 19th century, Tromsø became known as the "Paris of the North".
+In the 19th century, Tromsø became known as the "Paris of the North".
 How this nickname came into being is uncertain, but the reason is generally assumed to be that people in Tromsø appeared far more sophisticated than visitors from the south typically expected.